-Alfred Thompson is the director of Camp Carolina.
-He lives on the property year round with his wife, Mary Eccles, son, Alfred Jr, and daughter Bren.
-Alfred’s Mom Mary Thompson, also live on the property year round.
+Alfred Thompson is the Owner and Director of Camp Carolina.
+He lives on the property year round with his wife, Mary Eccles, son Alfred Jr, and daughter Bren.
+Alfred has been a Manager and Director since 1993; his wife, Mary Eccles, has been the Office Manager since 2007.
+The Thompson Family has over 100 years of combined experience running a private summer camp.

-In 1946 Nath got his first job at a summer camp.
-There was a nationwide gas shortage so he set out on his 50lb single speed bike and rode 235 miles from Thomaston Georgia to the mountains of Western NC.
-With 55 cents in his pocket he rode for 5 days.
+In 1946, Nath Thompson (Alfred's dad) got his first summer camp job.
+There was a nationwide gas shortage so he set out on his 50 lb. single speed bike and rode 235 miles from Thomaston, Georgia to the mountains of Western North Carolina.
+With 55 cents in his pocket, he rode for 5 days.
+This adventure began his lifelong career and passion for summer camping.

-Many changes have happen since Nath’s first summer at camp but Camp Carolina still has one defining mission to be a valuable factor in a boy’s compete development.
+Many changes have happened since Nath’s first summer at camp but Camp Carolina still has one defining mission to be a valuable factor in a boy’s compete development.

 History and Tradition